What you need to do if you’ve been accused of sexual assault?

 A lot of media attention has been cast on the individuals who’ve come forward with accusations of sexual assault – but what about those who’ve been accused?

-Accusations of this nature can cause considerable reputational and financial damage if unfounded – thus, the right legal defence by a criminal defence lawyer is crucial.
+Accusations of this nature can cause considerable reputational and financial damage if unfounded – thus, the right legal defence by an experienced sexual assault criminal defence lawyer is crucial.

 A sexual assault lawyer explains the facts